Chyper00/MyReads/README.md

 `BookShelve.js` is a simple component that separetes books to `currently read`, `want to read`, `read` (Recomendation from Guilherme udacity mentor).
 * ` Object.keys(books).map(function(key) ` Map the books of the ` async loadBooks () ` from `App.js` and pass the data for the child component `<Books/>`

-`Search.js` render the search page and make sure that even if the book has no image, will not brok the page.
+`Search.js` render the search page and make sure that even if the book has no image, will not broke the page.

 `BooksAPI.js` was provide by Udacity and has